dkmcode/weewx-rainlog/readme.txt

 rainlog - weewx extension that uploads rain data to rainlog.org

-rainlog reports once a day at the recomended time of 07:00 localtime
+rainlog reports the total daily rain once per day at the recomended time of 07:00 localtime

 INSTALLATION
 1) run the installer: